pyokosmeme/FGtoAshes/PMC.md

 alignment is dynamic. alignment is inevitible. unless the temperature is too hot. then you're always frustrated.

-a third computer walks in. who talks when? who sends what? well, l
+a third computer walks in. now there can be more interesting conflict, more interesting frustration.

 ```
       ⬤
      ╱ ╲
     ╱   ╲
    ⬤═════⬤
-all synchronized, minimal energy, boring as fuck
+all synchronized, minimal energy, boring as fuck unless we flip J
 E_total = -3|J|
 ```